-Cases of professional or ethical misconduct by students enrolled in the PharmD Program involving standards of conduct other than those specified above are to be reported in writing to the Executive Associate Dean for

-Professional Education of the College.
-These cases will be acted upon by the Academic Misconduct Committee as previously described.
+Cases of professional or ethical misconduct by students enrolled in the PharmD Program involving standards of conduct other than those specified above are to be reported in writing to Student Services and the Executive Associate Dean for Professional Education of the College.
+These cases will be acted upon by the Academic Misconduct Committee as described in the Orientation Guide and the University of Utah Student Code.